-Premiership Rugby is responsible for all aspects of the governance, regulation, delivery and promotion of the Aviva Premiership league as well as the Anglo-Welsh Cup, the A League and the Premiership Rugby 7s.
+Premiership Rugby is responsible for all aspects of the governance, regulation, delivery and promotion of the Gallagher Premiership league as well as the Premiership Rugby Cup, Premiership Rugby Shield (formerly A League) and the Premiership Rugby 7s.

 Our work includes centralised negotiation of sponsorship and broadcast agreements as well as working closely with our member clubs and other rugby organisations such as World Rugby and the Rugby Football Union in order to develop the professional game.
 Our most recent broadcast agreements will see Premiership Rugby reach a potential audience of 1 billion people worldwide, from the UK to China.

 As part of this, we are proud of our commitment to our work in developing English home-grown talent in support of the best possible England national team.
 In any given weekend of Gallagher Premiership Rugby, approximately 70% of players are English-qualified, (approximately 200 players) .
 Many of these players are developed in Premiership Academies at our clubs.
 At the same time, the remaining 30% of players draws from the best talent from across the world, with 29 nationalities represented across club squads in the 2017-18 season.

 The welfare of our players is one of our top priorities and we have led the way in the development of initiatives designed specifically to put players first.
 These include: testing and implementing the HIA and MyPlayXPlay systems for assessing and managing risk of concussion; working with the RPA on player education and development programmes; and establishing world-leading player health initiatives such as mandatory heart testing through heart charity CRY.